 And doing whatever it takes to eat is something mice and rats have had thousands of years to practice.

-And, if you think you can avoid a mouse by just jumping up on a chair, you can forget that too.
+If you think you can avoid a mouse by just jumping up on a chair, you can forget that too.
 Rodents are great climbers and jumpers.
 A mouse can leap 12 inches into the air and jump down from a height of 12 feet without injury.
 Rats are even more resilient.
 They can leap 36 inches vertically and even jump off a 50-foot tall building without a scratch.

-You are in good company!
 For most people, the experience of meeting face-to-face with one of these furry creatures can be frightening.
 According to a survey done by the American Dental Association, seeing a mouse is the third most common fear of most Americans, right behind the fear of public speaking and the fear of going to the dentist.

 Fear of mice is so common, it even has its own name: “musophobia!”